shhphp/SHH/README.md

 Remember the extension we did on [string interpolation](#einterpolation)?
 Let's do something similar but apply it to the entire document.
 We have to do this before compilation and therefore will be using the *preprocessor* method.

-The method has two arguments:
+The method has two parameters:

 * The name of the directive
 * A callback function which has two parameters:
 	* The unaltered source code.
-	* The directives arguments.
+	* The directive's arguments.

 All bad words will be transformed into nicer ones.
-So let's call out directive 'no_bad_words'.
+So let's call our directive 'no_bad_words'.

 ```php
 $shh->compiler->preprocessor('no_bad_words',